1. What is the United Nations Declaration on the Rights of Indigenous Peoples?

 6. What does it mean for churches to affirm the rights of Indigenous Peoples to their spiritual traditions?

-The right to practice spiritual traditions is an inherent right and is essential to the process of reconciliation.
-This fundamental right is essential for the dignity and survival of Indigenous Peoples of the world.
+The right to practice spiritual traditions is an inherent right and is essential to the process of reconciliation, and for the dignity and survival of Indigenous Peoples.

 7. Will implementing the UN Declaration be difficult?